• Skip to main content

 Step 3

-Transfer the potatoes to a large mixing bowl and let cool for 10 minutes.
-Add the chopped eggs, celery, mayo, yellow mustard, pickle juice, apple cider vinegar, parsley, onion powder, garlic powder and paprika.
+Transfer the cooked potatoes to a large mixing bowl and let cool for 10 minutes.
+Add the chopped eggs and all the rest of the ingredients.
 Mix well.

-• For added crunch, add 1/2 cup finely chopped dill pickles or pickle relish.
+• For added crunch, add 1/2 cup finely chopped dill pickles, pickle relish, or diced red onion.

 • To add spice to this salad, add 1/4 teaspoon cayenne pepper.

-Plan for each person to eat up to 1 cup of potato salad when served as a side dish.
+I like to plan for each person to eat up to 1 cup of potato salad when it is served as a side dish.
+Some will eat more, some may eat less.
 A typical batch of potato salad makes approximately 8 servings.

 • Sloppy Joes